daniel-zahariev/php-aws-ses/README.md

 ### Request Signature Version

 You can configure which version of the request signature should be used.
-[Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html) is now supported but not used by default.
+[Version 4](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html) is now supported and used by default.

 ```php
 <?php